 The Research Office hosts a variety of workshops, vendor shows and seminars throughout the year for faculty and staff.
-Each event is co-sponsored by the Research Office and other departments across the University of Arizona.
+Various trainings are also made available by the University of Arizona research community.
 Upcoming learning opportunities can be found through the college's events calendar.
 Contact the Research Office with questions.

 The Biostatistics workshops cover various topics — including creating research surveys, managing the collected data and how power analysis can be used in research.

 - Research Basics: 20 Questions for Planning Your Project.